Dr Yeoh Seng Guan

 Seng-Guan is an urban anthropologist who works primarily on the interfaces between cities, religion, media, and civil society in the Southeast Asian region.
 He has also an interest in visual ethnography.

-His research areas have basically revolved around examining the production, appropriation and deployment of "space" – material, symbolic and technological - by a range of social actors and institutions across time and cultures.
-In pursuit of these themes, he has conducted fieldwork in various “sites” in Kuala Lumpur and in Penang (both in Malaysia), and in Baguio City (Philippines) and Yogyakarta (Indonesia).
+His research areas have basically revolved around examining the production, appropriation and deployment of "space" -- material, symbolic and technological -- by a range of social actors and institutions across time and cultures.
+In pursuit of these themes, he has conducted fieldwork in various “sites” in Kuala Lumpur and in Penang (Malaysia); in Baguio City and Iloilo City (Philippines); and in Bali and Yogyakarta (Indonesia).

-To promote regional literacy and networking possibilities for his students, Seng Guan organizes annual study trips to neighbouring Southeast Asian countries.
-These trips result in collective blogs and video documentaries produced by student travellers.
+To promote regional literacy and networking possibilities for his students, Seng Guan has been organizing annual study trips to neighbouring Southeast Asian countries since 2004.
+Called the “In Search Of...” series, these trips are archived as collective blogs and video documentaries managed and produced by student travellers themselves.

 He also facilitates regular film-making workshops and other media-related activities to inculcate the use of new media in visually documenting and disseminating critically informed commentaries about the world we live in.